nodet/dowml/README.md

 Here's a sample session:
 ```
 $ dowml -h
-usage: dowml [-h] [--wml-cred-file WML_CRED_FILE] [--verbose]
+usage: interactive.py [-h] [--wml-cred-file WML_CRED_FILE] [--verbose]
-             [--commands [COMMANDS [COMMANDS ...]]] [--input] [--space SPACE] [--url URL]
-             [--api-key API_KEY] [--region REGION]

-Decision Optimization in WML Interactive, version 1.7.0.
-Submit and manage Decision Optimization models interactively.
-(c) Copyright Xavier Nodet, 2022
+                      [--commands [COMMANDS [COMMANDS ...]]] [--input] [--space SPACE] [--url URL]                      [--api-key API_KEY] [--region REGION]Decision Optimization in WML Interactive, version 1.9.0.Submit and manage Decision Optimization models interactively.(c) Copyright Xavier Nodet, 2022

 optional arguments:
   -h, --help            show this help message and exit
   --wml-cred-file WML_CRED_FILE, -w WML_CRED_FILE
                         Name of the file from which to read WML credentials.
 If not specified,
                         credentials are read from environment variable $DOWML_CREDENTIALS.
-If no
+If no such
-                        such variable exists, but variable $DOWML_CREDENTIALS_FILE exists, tries
+                        variable exists, but variable $DOWML_CREDENTIALS_FILE exists, tries to read
-                        to read that file.
+                        that file.
   --verbose, -v         Verbose mode.
 Causes the program to print debugging messages about its
                         progress.
 Multiple -v options increase the verbosity.
 The maximum is 4.
   --commands [COMMANDS [COMMANDS ...]], -c [COMMANDS [COMMANDS ...]]
                         Carries out the specified commands.
-Each command is executed as if it had
+Each command is executed as if it had been
-                        been specified at the prompt.
-The program stops after last command, unless
+                        specified at the prompt.
+The program stops after last command, unless --input
-                        --input is used.
+                        is used.
-  --input, -i           Prompts for new input commands even if some commands have been specified
+  --input, -i           Prompts for new input commands even if some commands have been specified as
-                        as arguments using --commands.
+                        arguments using --commands.
   --space SPACE, -s SPACE
                         Id of the space to connect to.
-Takes precedence over the one specified in
+Takes precedence over the one specified in the
-                        the credentials under the 'space_id' key, if any.
+                        credentials under the 'space_id' key, if any.
   --url URL, -u URL     URL to use for the Machine Learning service.
 Takes precedence over the one
                         specified in the credentials under the 'url' key, if any.
-Incompatible
+Incompatible with
-                        with --region argument.
+                        --region argument.
   --api-key API_KEY, -k API_KEY
                         API key to use to connect to WML.
-Takes precedence over the one specified
+Takes precedence over the one specified in
-                        in the credentials under the 'apikey' key, if any.
+                        the credentials under the 'apikey' key, if any.
   --region REGION, -r REGION
                         Region to use for the Machine Learning service.
 Takes precedence over the
                         region or URL specified in the credentials, if any.
-Incompatible with
+Incompatible with --url
-                        --url argument.
-Possible values for the region are ['us-south', 'eu-de',
+                        argument.
+Possible values for the region are ['us-south', 'eu-de', 'eu-gb',
-                        'eu-gb', 'jp-tok'].
+                        'jp-tok'].
 $
 $
 $ dowml -c help type size 'inputs inline' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs dump 'shell ls -l *-*-*-*-*' 'delete *'

-Decision Optimization in WML Interactive, version 1.6.0.
+Decision Optimization in WML Interactive, version 1.9.0.
 Submit and manage Decision Optimization models interactively.
 (c) Copyright Xavier Nodet, 2022